 With Hasan, I explore (post-)memory through the queer-feminist/postcolonial perspectives, and examine the Cyprus dispute and the myths around homosexual "oriental" bodies in different contexts.
 A post-human mutation of myself, Hank (pronoun: it, its) occasionally visits our time on Earth, as it is coming from a space-time uncertainty.
 With its shapeshifting physique, Hank's practice is about earthly materialities with a perspective that perceives (non-)human in a Postordial Soup (as the antonym of "primordial") of planetary existence.
 And Hasso is a British-German abstract expressionist.
 In their totality, they activate for me a productive tension between collective and personal; past, present, future; remembering and forgetting through visual and textual speculations.

-I primarily discovered painting in the abandoned churches of "oriental" North Cyprus, which appear distinctly apart from the "occidental" South and where has been affected by Turkish and Greek right-wing extremisms since the 1950s.
+I primarily discovered painting tradition in the abandoned churches of "oriental" North Cyprus, where appears distinctly apart from the "occidental" Southern Cypurs and has been affected by Turkish and Greek right-wing extremisms.
 Belonging to any ethnic community in Cyprus always meant having a hostile Other to build an identity.
-Reminded daily by post-British nationalist formations, it was inevitable to internalise the narrative of "having no birthright to those images in those sacred buildings" as a youngster whose plan was to become an image-maker.
+Reminded daily by these extreme post-British nationalist formations, it was inevitable to internalise the narrative of "having no birthright to those images in those sacred buildings" as a youngster whose plan was to become an image-maker.
 The battle between the myths about my body and my painting hands is the essence of what I am still trying to figure out today.
 My theoretical and artistic universe has built upon this core story.